t-edson/conSock/README.md

 The "Data part size" indicates the size of the "Data part".

-As the "Data part size" field is 3 bytes
+As the "Data part size" field is 3 bytes, the max size for data is 8^24 bytes.

 # Library